yoanisgil/docker-logging-tutorial/part-01/article.md

 (*NOTE*: If you need a crash course on syslog you can check the [Wikipedia entry](https://en.wikipedia.org/wiki/Syslog) or check [this link](https://blog.logentries.com/2014/08/what-is-syslog/))

-So let's check those logs now been shipped to our syslog container, if you're like me, you will go and type:
+It's time to check if log messages are making it to their final destination.
+If you're like me, you will go and type:

     $ docker logs -f logging-02
     "logs" command is supported only for "json-file" logging driver (got: syslog)

 which will totally make sense once you give a 5 seconds thought.
-There is not possible way the `docker logs` could work as we expected given that we're shipping our messages to a potentially remote server.
-Instead we will check logged messages from our `rsyslog` container:
+There is no possible way, nor it should try to,  the `docker logs` could work as we expected given that messages are sent to a potentially remote server.
+Instead we need to look into the `rsyslog` container which is acting as our syslog server:

     $ docker exec  rsyslog tail -f /var/log/messages 2015-09-16T01:05:17Z default docker/app01[989]: Error#015